 Ideally, the student will complete the thesis and submit it in the fourth semester.
 It is the student's responsibility to stay abreast of Graduate School deadlines and registration requirements in the final semester.
 Check with the USF Graduate School for specific deadlines and requirements for the M.A. thesis and graduation.
 These are available online at http://www.grad.usf.edu/ETD-FAQ.asp.
 All theses must be submitted electronically.

-Transfer of Credit - There is no automatic transfer of special student credit or graduate credit earned at other institutions or from other graduate program in the university towards M.A.
+Transfer of Credit - There is no automatic transfer of non-degree seeking student credit or graduate credit earned at other institutions or from other graduate major in the university towards M.A.
 Degree requirements.
-The School of Art and Art History has designated a six hour limit on all credit taken as special student status.
-Any transfer of credit or special student hours to be used toward M.A. degree requirements are only granted after a faculty review at the time the student has been accepted into the M.A. program.
+The School of Art and Art History has designated a six hour limit on all credit taken as non-degree seeking student status.
+Any transfer of credit or non-degree seekingstudent hours to be used toward M.A. degree requirements are only granted after a faculty review at the time the student has been accepted into the M.A.